sluthang/mobile_app/README.md

 5. Look command- Robot looks in cardinal directions for obstacles and other robots within the world.
 6. Repair command- Repairs robot shields over a set amount of time, during which the robot cannot do anything else.
 7. Fire/Shoot command- robot fires a bullet over a set distance, amount of bullets and distance is decided by robot type (Miner robots cannot fire/shoot).
-8. Mine command- robot sets down a mine over a period of time that deals 3 units of damage and then moves forward 1 step (Sniper/Trooper robots can't set mines).
+8. Mine command- robot sets down a mine over a period of time that kills robots which step on it instantly and then moves forward 1 step (Sniper/Trooper robots can't set mines).
-9. State command- returns information about your robot (direction, position, kind, name, shield, bullets (if applicable)).
+10. State command- returns information about your robot (direction, position, kind, name, shield, bullets (if applicable)).

 Starting Toy Robot World (and putting a robot inside the world):
 1. start MultiServer.java